F3 is an amazing alternative to h2testw, that allows you to test a USB flash drive to find out if it has less capacity than it claims.

 This is the list of materials you’ll need for the project:

 For the USB to serial/UART converter, make sure it has a DTR pin.

 Build the hardware using the following schematic (here is a PDF of it):

-Its a good idea to glue the USB connectors to the board so they don’t move when connecting the cables.
+It’s a good idea to glue the USB connectors to the board.
+Here is how it looks like when built:

-Then go to your computer and make sure you have the
+Then make sure you have the

 on other file, make a symbolic link like this: